What Is Reactive Risk Management

 - Avoid undesirable events and consequences; and

-- Creating a performing safety program – which is adaptable and resilient.
+- Creating a performing aviation SMS – which is adaptable and resilient.

 Who Practices Responsive Risk Management?